AerialArmourAquisition/Machine_Learning/Exercise_1/README.md

 The **Classification** notebook in this directory sets up a basic problem, with detailed comments on how and why that was done.
 Additionally the
-**Tensorflow** notebook will walk through how to build a simple sequential model and define key terms and hyperparameters to help you on the first exercise.
+**Tensorflow** notebook will walk through how to build a simple sequential model and define key terms and hyperparameters to help you on the first project.